Ken Urban’s The Immortals

 Fay Chandler Faculty Creativity Seed Grant Recipient

 The Immortals, a work in progress by playwright Ken Urban, draws from the strange and troubling case of Henrietta Lacks, an African American woman whose “immortal” cancer cells (HeLa cells) continue to be used in biological research over 65 years after her death.
 The idea for The Immortals stems from interviews with scientists who work in biological research labs, exploring the issues surrounding HeLa cells and the acquiring of cellular material for research purposes.
 These interviews and documentary material became the springboard for the fictional story of Alice, an African American professor at an elite university on the East Coast.
 The play does not present a biographical dramatization of Lacks’s story, but rather uses the case as a launching point for a dramatic investigation of ethics in our work lives, and how what appears to be unethical from the outside appears quite differently on the inside.

-During February 2019, Urban will collaborate with director Logan Vaughn and composer and sound designer Daniel Kluger on a staged reading of the play.
-Students will have a chance to observe the rehearsal process for the workshop, which will have public performances in W97-160 on February 22 and 23.
+During March 2019, Urban will collaborate with director Logan Vaughn on a staged reading of the play.
+Students will have a chance to observe the rehearsal process for the workshop, which will have public performances in the MIT Theater Building, W97, on March 15 and 16, 2019.